Vintage Camera Collection

 Then I started thinking about how I could grow my collection.
 So I looked online and particularly on eBay and… there they were.
 Lot’s of them.
 I could have as many as I could afford!
 But there was a small problem…I couldn’t afford them.

 Then I thought I would check in charity shops.
-Some of them had a few and unfortunately very ‘fairly’ priced.
+Some of them had a few but unfortunately very ‘fairly’ priced.
 One day I visited a charity shop and asked if they had any old cameras.
 The old lady said that they had some at the back room.
-She invited me there and showed me a whole box of vintage cameras.
+She invited me in there and showed me a whole box of vintage cameras.
 I couldn’t believe my eyes.
 Very old bellows cameras and box cameras were just chucked in one big box.
-She asked for little money for them as obviously she wanted them to go to a good home.
+She asked only little for them as obviously she wanted them to go to a good home.
 I bought 17 of them on that day and a travel bag to pack them into.
-My collection suddenly expanded + I felt good about supporting local charity.
+My collection suddenly expanded plus I felt good about supporting a local charity too.

-So in my experience places to get vintage cameras are: eBay, charity shops, gumtree and private people who are kind enough to give them to you.
+So in my experience places to get vintage cameras are eBay, charity shops, Gumtree and private people who are kind enough to give them to you.
 Also don’t forget car boot sales.
-They are hard to find but you can be lucky.
+They are hard to find but you can get lucky.

 How to display

 At the moment my vintage cameras are displayed in my living room in two half glass cabinets.
 They are very tightly displayed because I don’t really have any more space for them.
-A few I have in my boutique studio in Poole on a shelf made from an old wooden ladder.
+A few I have in my boutique studio on a shelf made from an old wooden ladder that my partner upcycled for me.
 This gives the studio a proper professional look and an exclusive feel.